 But with the Great Plains of the Mid-West, and the Appalachian mountains of Kentucky and Virginia beyond them still to cross, the race – far from being over – still has an entirely different geography, and accompanying set of challenges, for its riders to overcome.

-Apidura rider Sofiane Sehili races on in 5th position at the time of writing.
+Apidura rider Sofiane Sehili was in 5th position at the time of writing, eventually finishing 8th overall.